subscribe | donate | contact

-One of my first experiences in San Francisco was of being flagged down by a stranger as I drove toward the intersection of Stanyan and Frederick Streets at the edge of Golden Gate Park.
+One of my first experiences in San Francisco was of being flagged down by a stranger as I drove toward the intersection of Frederick and Stanyan Streets at the edge of Golden Gate Park.
 My friend Malcolm Hall and I, both college students, had driven up the coast highway from Los Angeles in my 1953 Plymouth.
 The year was 1965.
 We were headed toward the Haight-Ashbury.

 The young man walked up to us still smiling and, without a word, pointed again.
 I stared in puzzlement.
-At this he nodded his head and, to clarify matters, repeated the pointing.
+At this, he nodded and—as if to clarify matters—repeated the pointing.

 “What do you mean?”
 I managed to ask.